Healthy Body Image and Self-Esteem for Teens with Facial Differences

 What is body image?

-Body image is based on your thoughts and feelings about the way your body looks.
+Body image is based on your thoughts and feelings about the way your body and face look.
 Sometimes, the way you think other people are judging your appearance can influence your body image.
 Poor body image comes from negative thoughts and feelings about your appearance.
 Healthy body image is made up of thoughts and feelings that are positive.
 Body image is a major factor in self-esteem.

 What is self-esteem?